Apply for Master Media & Business

 ultimately 1 June

-before 15 May (only for EEA students)
+before 15 May (for EEA students only)

 ultimately 1 July

 In view of the time needed to arrange visa and housing, applicants from outside the European Economic Area (EEA) need to apply ultimately 15 April.
-The ultimate deadline for EEA applicants is 15 May.

 Enrol in Studielink (the Dutch national enrolment system for higher education programmes).